 University of Lausanne

 The University of Lausanne (UNIL) was founded in 1537.
-Today it is composed of seven faculties and approximately 11,000 students.
+Today it is composed of seven faculties, with over 14,000 students.
 It is an international institution with 20% of its students coming from outside Switzerland.
 Courses are taught in French but some Master's programs are available in English.
 UNIL offers state-of-the-art facilities and a wide range of sporting and cultural activities.
 The campus is connected to the city of Lausanne by an excellent public transportation network, giving students easy access to the city and the lake.

 At the University of Lausanne, exchange students have several study options: